Main Research Areas

 Key Findings and Current Status of the Project

-The results of the latest SGI round for the observation period November 2013 – November 2014 were released as Sustainable Governance Indicators 2014 in the spring of 2014.
+The results of the latest SGI round for the observation period November 2013 – November 2014 were released as Sustainable Governance Indicators 2015 in the summer of 2015.
 As always, the entire data, rankings, and sub-rankings for each policy area as well as the country reports are accessible online free of charge on the project's website.
-At the moment, this address is the home of SGI 2014.
 Based on its highly interactive functionality, the SGI website offers users easy access to every level of information, including a short version of key findings.
-For a direct link to the U.S. country data and report (SGI 2014) go to www.sgi-network.org/2014/Downloads.

 Media Coverage and Current Activities

 SGI was covered extensively, for example in a series of the German news magazine Der Spiegel in the summer of 2012 (editions 26/2012-29/2012) entitled "The Craft of Governing" ("Das Handwerk des Herrschens").
 The series singled out "good governance" as the central topic for policymakers and civil servants in time of economic and financial crisis.
 In its introductory article, Der Spiegel described the Sustainable Governance Indicators (SGI) and its sister project BTI as the "most ambitious experience in comparative politics since Aristotle's time."

 Patterns of Economic Policy Advice in the Federal Republic of Germany and the United States of America